Skip to content

 • Cursor translates file-edit hooks into rule-triggered actions in .cursor/rules/.
 Only preFileEdit and postFileEdit map; all other events are dropped.

-• Codex, OpenCode, Antigravity: No hook support.
-All hooks are silently dropped when emitting to these targets.
-If your workflow depends on hooks, these tools will not fire them.
+• Codex: No hook support.
+All hooks are silently dropped when emitting to Codex.
+If your workflow depends on hooks, Codex will not fire them.

 • Cursor: Only file-edit events (preFileEdit, postFileEdit) are emitted.
 Tool events, session events, and agent lifecycle events are dropped.

 • Copilot: File-edit hooks (preFileEdit, postFileEdit) are not supported.
-The remaining 8 events are emitted to .github/hooks/dotai.hooks.json.
+The remaining 18 events are emitted to .github/hooks/hooks.json.
+Advanced fields (type, timeout, statusMessage, once, async, model) are not supported by Copilot — only command and matcher are emitted.